Hornstrandir Wild Life

-We´ll keep our eyes open for the Harlequin ducks.
-Iceland is their only breeding grounds in Europe and they are both beautiful and fun to look at.
+We'll keep our eyes open for the Harlequin ducks.
+Iceland is their only breeding ground in Europe and they are both beautiful and fun to look at.
 Of course we will keep a sharp lookout for the Arctic Foxes.
 There we may see birds such as Purple Sandpipers, Ringed Plovers, Golden Plovers, Common Snipe, Oystercatcher and Long Tailed Ducks.

 This morning we have a few options of wonderful walks/hikes.
-We can walk to the ruins of the old whaling station where Norwegians processed around 12.000 barrels of whale-oil between 1894 and 1915 when the Icelandic government passed a law on the protection of whales in Icelandic waters.
-Later Icelandic companies processed herring in same plant until it was finally shut down around 1940.
-Here is also an option of a 5-6 hour hike across to the mountain to Aðalvík or sail with AURORA around.
+We can walk to the ruins of the old whaling station where Norwegians processed around 12,000 barrels of whale oil between 1894 and 1915 when the Icelandic government passed a law on the protection of whales in Icelandic waters.
+Later Icelandic companies processed herring in the same plant until it was finally shut down around 1940.
+Here we also have the option of a 5-6 hour hike across to the mountain to Aðalvík or sail with AURORA around.

 On the ocean we sail along the coast of Grænahlíð.
-There we may see remains of wrecks of two British and one Icelandic trawlers that ran aground there in the fifties and sixties.
+There we may see remains of wrecks of two British and one Icelandic trawler that ran aground there in the 50's and 60's.
 We will sail around the headland of Ritur and into Aðalvík bay where we will anchor at Sæból.
 Total sailing time today approximately four hours.
-Enroute we may see Minke Whales, Porpoises and Dolphins.
+En route we may see Minke Whales, Porpoises and Dolphins.
 We may also try some sea angling underway and see if we can catch Cod or Haddock for dinner.

 The vegetation is surprisingly lush.
-Over two meter high Angelica grows down to the coast and the lowlands and slopes are decorated by spreading patches of Wood Crane's-bill, Fleabanes, Cotton grass, Lady Smock and other wildflowers.
+Over two meter high Angelica grows down to the coast and the lowlands.
+Slopes are decorated by spreading patches of Wood Crane's-bill, Fleabanes, Cotton grass, Lady Smock and other wildflowers.
 In the rocky and sandy areas we also have flowers such as Wild Thyme, Oysterplant, Arctic Poppy, Roseroot, Moss Campion and Thrift.
 In the hills we can find Crowberries (Blackberries) and Blueberries (Billberries) later in the summer.

 We will sail from Sæból in Aðalvík bay towards the headland of Straumnes.
 Underneath the cliffs we will see remains from the wreck of the coaster Goðafoss that ran aground there in 1916.
 We will continue east and sail past the headland of Kögur and past the bays of Fljótavík and Hlöðuvík.

 We will enter the bay of Hornvík under the huge cliffs of Hælavíkurbjarg.
 In these cliffs there are the world's largest colonies of Common Guillemot and Brünnich Guillemot but also major populations of Kittiwake, Razorbill and Fulmars.
 We will sail close to shore with the 300m cliffs towering overhead.
 Weather and sea-state permitting we will sail through the narrow pass behind the cliff of Súlnastapi.
-This gives us a chance to see thousands of birds up close and interesting as well is to see many hundred birds diving under the boat.
+This gives us a chance to see thousands of birds up close as well as seeing many birds diving under the boat.
 In addition to the birds that we mentioned before we may also see others such as Puffins, Ravens, Gyrfalcon and Arctic Skua.
 More rare are Great Skua and Gannets.